mitabanik/Coffee-business-reviews/README.md

 # Summary
 * coffee_business_rev_extraction - extracting business IDs and reviews from Yelp Dataset pertaining to coffee shops;
 * coffee_business_analysis - analysis of coffee business ratings;
-* Glove_model - Used pretrained Glove embeddings on coffee reviews and classified them into positive and negative/neutral reviews.
+* Glove_model - Used pretrained Glove embeddings on coffee reviews and used LSTM model to classify them into positive and negative/neutral reviews.

 ## Locations of coffee shops across North America